EulerStream/Euler-API-SDK/src/sdk/docs/TikTokLIVEApi.md

 # **retrieveBulkLiveCheck**
 > RetrieveBulkLiveCheckResponse retrieveBulkLiveCheck(retrieveBulkLiveCheckPayload)

-A bulk-check endpoint to determine if a group of TikTok users (up to 50 at once) are live.
+Premium Route - A bulk-check endpoint to determine if a group of TikTok users (up to 50 at once) are live.
 It uses a highly optimized job-based system for checking large numbers of users quickly.

 ### Example